davidfoong/pwnable.kr/README.md

 flag  hello
 ```

 So we still have the same flag file.
 Running it produced the same output message Next, I opened it up.
 Immediately, the file looks different.
 I scrolled around for a while before deciding to look for the output message.
-Using vim to search for malloc brought me to next to a message: <br>UPX...? sounds like a delivery service :)
+Using vim to search for malloc brought me to next to a message: <br>UPX...? sounds like a delivery service :)<br>
 Which turned out to be the flag!

+# 6: coin1